MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-apt.md

 ### apt-key hangs

 When behind a firewall blocking outgoing connections to port 11371, the `apt-key` command might hang indefinitely.

-In that case, you might need to specify a proxy server to use:
+Your firewall may require the use of an HTTP proxy for outgoing connections:

 ```bash
 sudo apt-key adv --keyserver-options http-proxy=http://<USER>:<PASSWORD>@<PROXY-HOST>:<PROXY-PORT>/ --keyserver packages.microsoft.com --recv-keys 52E16F86FEE04B979B07E28DB02C46DF417A0893
 ```

-(if your proxy doesn't require a login, leave out the user, password and `@` parts)
+If you do not know if you have a proxy, contact your system administrator.
+If your proxy does not require a login then leave out the user, password, and `@` token.

 ## Update